There is no legal requirement for a hard hat expiry date, as it varies based on the condition of each work site.

 How To Know The Age Of Your Hard Hat

-Different manufacturers states the lifespan of their hard hat.
+Different manufacturers state the lifespan of their hard hats.

 However, to trace the age of your hard hat, you must know its manufacturing date.

-The manufacturing date for an hard hat is stamped on the hard hat – It is known as DATE STAMP
+The manufacturing date for a hard hat is stamped on the hard hat – It is known as DATE STAMP

 How to locate the date stamp on your hard hat

-The date stamp is placed usually below the brim.
-Simply flip your hard hat over and take a look on the inside.
+The date stamp is usually placed below the brim.
+Simply flip your hard hat over and take a look at the inside.

 Explanation for the date stamp: The number in the middle (13) is the year of manufacture, and the arrow points to the month (5).
 So this hard hat was manufactured in May 2013.